-Prudent liquidity risk management implies maintaining sufficient cash and availability of funding through an adequate amount of committed credit facilities.
+Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities.
 The liquidity risk is strictly monitored by the Management.
+The Management expects positive cash flows for the year ended 2015 and onwards, mainly due to cash inflows from operations.